Choosing an Au Pair

 When choosing your Au Pair, if possible arrange to meet face-to-face.
 However as many are living abroad, interviews may take place over the phone.
 If you can, avail of the Skype facility on your computer which allows you and the prospective au pair to see each other with the use of a web camera.

-In chatting with candidates
+When chatting with candidates

 - describe your family situation, child-rearing priorities, methods of discipline, and your children's routines.